Ah, the school summer holidays, don’t you just love them? Six, long, glorious weeks of unstructured days stretching out before you...

-When our boys (seen in the image above) were growing up, we would book a villa in Europe, usually Italy because of their Italian heritage, that had a decent pool and wifi and take grandparents (including Italian Nonno) with us.
-We would often drive all the way – the road trip being part of the holiday, while grandparents flew or took a longer time to drive and took one of the boys too.
+When our children were growing up, we would book a villa in Europe, usually Italy because of their Italian heritage, that had a decent pool and wifi and take grandparents (including Italian Nonno) with us.
+We would often drive all the way – the road trip being part of the holiday, while grandparents flew or took a longer time to drive and took one of the children too.
 This meant the cost was split, we had privacy for those inevitable meltdowns (that was just me…), we could cook for ourselves, with Italian supermarkets being fun to browse in (and cool) and best of all, there were more adults to do the caring.
 Happy days!

 But that was us - and every family is different, with different needs.
 So I asked the members of our SNJ, Let’s Talk about SEND Facebook group for their tips on making those long summer days as much fun as they can be.
 I’ve put them together along with some tips of my own, borne of 20 years of experience...